nathanielks/wp-hammer/README.md

 #WP Hammer
-``wp ha`` is created to help you sweep up your environment of personally identifiable information and extra content that is not necessary.
+``wp ha`` is a multi-tool.
+You can use it to clean your environment of personally identifiable information and extra content (posts and users) that are not necessary.

 ## WARNING ##
 __WARNING__ All changes are final and modify your site DB.
 Make sure you take a backup of your database __BEFORE__ you play around with the tool ``wp db export``